Trajectories in interlaced integral pencils of 3-dimensional analytic vector fields are o-minimal: Introduction

-Let $\II$ be an analytically non-oscillatory integral pencil of $\xi$ at the origin.
+Let $\II$ be an analytically non-oscillatory integral pencil at 0 of $\xi$.
 An even stronger criterion than o-minimality of $\R_{\an,\Gamma}$, for individual trajectories $\Gamma \in \II$, is that of o-minimality of the expansion $\R_{\an,\II}$ of $\R_{\an}$ by \textit{all} trajectories in $\II$.
-For instance, if $n=2$, then $\R_{\an,\II}$ is o-minimal, because non-oscillatory trajectories of $\xi$ at the origin are pfaffian sets in this case, see Lion and Rolin \cite{Lio-Rol} or Speissegger \cite[Example 1.3]{Spe}.
+For instance, if $n=2$, then $\R_{\an,\II}$ is o-minimal, because non-oscillatory trajectories at 0 of $\xi$ are pfaffian sets in this case, see Lion and Rolin \cite{Lio-Rol} or Speissegger \cite[Example 1.3]{Spe}.
 If $n=3$, however, the o-minimality of $\R_{\an,\II}$ and \cite[Th\'eor\`eme 1]{Can-Mou-San2} imply that $\II$ is subanalytically separated since, by its very definition, two interlaced trajectories cannot be definable in the same o-minimal structure.
 Thus, the Main Theorem above is the best we can hope for if $\II$ is interlaced.

 If $\II$ is subanalytically separated, we do not know what happens in general.
 For the record, in \cite{LeG-San-Spe} we consider this problem in the case where $\xi$ arises from a system of two linear ODEs with meromorphic coefficients